microsoft/InnerEye-DeepLearning/docs/building_models.md

 ```
 On each of the 2 machines, all available GPUs will be used.
 Model inference will always use only one machine.

+For the Prostate model, we observed a 2.8x speedup for model training when using 4 nodes, and a 1.65x speedup
+when using 2 nodes.

 ### AzureML Run Hierarchy

 AzureML structures all jobs in a hierarchical fashion: